dnithin00/Assignment-2-LLM-Bias-DecodingTrust/README.md

 # Evaluating Demographic Bias and Ethical Alignment in LLMs: A DECODINGTRUST Analysis
-# Evaluating Demographic Bias and Ethical Alignment in LLMs: A DECODINGTRUST Analysis

 **Author:** Nithin
 **Institution:** University of Adelaide, Master of Computer Science